-Mobile chat makes text messaging easier, since a chat-session opens up immediately when a text message is received from a phone.
+Mobile chat makes text messaging easier, since a chatsession opens up immediately when a text message is received from a phone.
 Because the user stays connected during the session, the messages open up automatically.
-All previous messages from both persons are visible on screen, each writer being distinguished by a nickname.
+Previous messages from both persons are visible on screen, each writer being distinguished by a nickname.